jallanxjallan/onemanairforce/adaptation/scenes/bob_walters_bitches.md

 ---
 category: past
 date: 04 August 1947
+name: Bob Walters Bitches
 status: draft
+synopsis: '''Boedi has a beer with But another American aviator, Bob Walters, Freeberg''s co-owner of RI-002, who calls Bob a thief and a con man.'''
 title: Bob Walters Bitches
-synopsis: Boedi has a beer with But another American aviator, Bob Walters, Freeberg's co-owner of RI-002, who calls Bob a thief and a con man.

 ---

 The gregarious and charismatic Boedi has been wholly accepted by the Aviation Brotherhood, the freewheeling foreign pilots